HISTORY AND THE CURRENT MISSION OF FREEMASONRY

 SGC SC for Latvia

-The presentation for the conference “Freemasonry in the World and Lithuania: the tradition and the Present” in Vilnius.
+The presentation for the conference “Freemasonry in the World and Lithuania: the Tradition and the Present” in Vilnius.
 November 2010

 Our interest in history is always linked to our present interests.
 There would be little importance in any discussion about the history of Freemasonry if this had nothing to do with the present day.

-The Enlightenment and Mysticism – the essence of Freemasonry
+The Enlightenment and Mysticism – The Essence of Freemasonry

 In articles about Freemasonry, it is usually presented as a past that has been completed, as a phenomenon which has no present and no future.
 The only existence in the present relates to media scandals and sensational articles.